Impairment Rating Evaluations

 Since the attorneys with Brilliant & Neiman LLC are certified as specialists in the practice of PA workers' compensation law, you can be confident that your rights under the Pennsylvania Workers' Compensation Act are protected.
 Representing injured workers throughout Southeastern and Central PA, including Bensalem, Levittown, Easton, Abington and Philadelphia, we are ready to help you with your work injury.

-Under this concept, once an injured worker receives 104 weeks of temporary total disability benefits, and has reached “Maximum Medical Improvement” (MMI), the workers’ comp insurance company has the right to send the injured worker for an IRE.
-The physician to perform the IRE is either agreed upon by the parties, or selected by the Bureau of Workers’ Compensation.
+Under the IRE concept, once an injured worker receives 104 weeks of temporary total disability benefits, and has reached "Maximum Medical Improvement" (MMI), the workers' comp insurance company has the right to send the injured worker for an IRE.
+The physician to perform the IRE is either agreed upon by the parties, or selected by the Bureau of Workers' Compensation.
 Like an Independent Medical Examination (IME), the doctor carrying out an IRE does so by examining the injured worker and reviewing records.

 In Pennsylvania, there is no limit to how long an injured worker can receive "total" disability benefits; this obviously explains how important the IRE process is to the insurance industry.
 An injured worker can only receive a maximum of 500 weeks of partial disability benefits.
 Therefore, once the status of benefits is changed from total to partial, the receipt of benefits may be capped at 500 weeks.
 This only addresses wage loss (or "indemnity") benefits; there is no limit to the length of time an injured worker can receive medical benefits for the work injury.